Lawrence (musician): Go-Kart Mozart and Mozart Estate

 1999 saw the full-length debut of Lawrence's current project, Go-Kart Mozart, released through his personal imprint, West Midlands Records and distributed by Cherry Red.
 The 2005 follow-up was titled Tearing Up The Album Chart – a wry comment on his failure to achieve commercial success, a habit the album itself did nothing to break.
 UNCUT awarded Lawrence the dubious honour of being "one of the stars fame forgot."

 In 2006, Lawrence began working on a new Go-Kart Mozart album entitled On the Hot Dog Streets that was eventually released in June 2012 to coincide with the nationwide premiere of Lawrence of Belgravia, which documented the making of the record.
-Though once again a commercial failure, the album has received the most acclaim and attention of any Lawrence related project since Back in Denim.

-Documentary
+Documentary & book

-Filmmaker Paul Kelly directed a documentary about Lawrence, titled Lawrence of Belgravia (a reference both to the Welshman who led the Arab Revolt and the district of Central London in which Lawrence resided), which was set to premiere at the London Film Festival in 2006, but wasn't ready at the time.
+Filmmaker Paul Kelly directed a documentary about Lawrence, titled Lawrence of Belgravia (a reference both to the Welshman who led the Arab Revolt and the district of Central London in which Lawrence once resided), which was set to premiere at the London Film Festival in 2006, but wasn't ready at the time.
 A 20-minute work-in-progress version of the documentary was screened at the Barbican Centre in London in November 2008.
 A final finished cut of the film had its debut screening at the 2011 London Film festival, followed by screenings in several film and music festivals.

-A DVD release of the film with a limited run of 2,000 copies surfaced in June 2016.
+In 2024 it was announced that a book about Lawrence, titled Street Level Superstar: A Year With Lawrence, was being published by Nine Eight books.
+Written by the UK journalist Will Hodgkinson, the book recounts a year in the life of Lawrence - following on from Hodgkinson's earlier full-length cover feature and interview with Lawrence in the Idler magazine.

 Personal life

 Due to his reclusive public persona, Lawrence has given very little information away about his personal life, aside from the fact that he was born at 12 Melville Road in Edgbaston, Birmingham, as referred to in the Felt song "Mobile Shack", though moved as a child to the nearby village of Water Orton, Warwickshire, where he met founding Felt members Maurice Deebank and Nick Gilbert.
 Early on he was heavily influenced by Tom Verlaine of Television in both his guitar-playing and his idiosyncratic vocals.

-He now lives in a tower block close to the Old Street Roundabout in Hackney, London.
+After being evicted from his Belgravia flat in 2005, Lawrence went through a period of homelessness and hostel living, as featured in Lawrence of Belgravia.
+He currently lives in a tower block close to the Old Street Roundabout in Hackney, London.

 In 2018, Lawrence was awarded Maverick of the Year at the Q Awards.
+In 2024, a Portuguese pink marble bust of Lawrence, sculpted by artist Corin Johnson, was exhibited at the Fitzrovia Chapel in London.